 For example, a stock portfolio requires a lot of money to generate decent income, especially given the low dividend yields that stocks pay, but it requires little time.
 On the other hand, a small online business usually takes a lot of time, but almost no capital.

-I like to ask financial coaching clients what they have the most of that they want to invest, time or money, as the starting point to add another income generating asset to their portfolio.
+I like to ask financial coaching clients what they have the most of that they want to invest, time or money.
+This serves as the starting point to add another income generating asset to their portfolio.

 Below is my list of 9 income producing assets that you can create, and maintain, from anywhere with an internet connection.
-This locale flexibility makes them all the richer.
+This locale flexibility makes these income generating strategies all the richer.

 Living Off Dividends

 The most common income generating asset is a nice, big fat stock portfolio full of dividend stocks.
 Stocks are usually invested in for long term appreciation in value more so than income, especially during the wealth accumulation stage of life.